ardakdemir/ardakdemir.github.io/pages/gsoc.md

 ```

+#### Error Detection and Simplifying the deBruijn_Graph

+Initial and the most basic step of simplifying the dbg is to convert the initial dbg into UG.
+Next step before generating the contigs is to further simplify the UG.

+- Trimming dead-end tips : We remove all tips with no outgoing edge.
+Tip refers to an edge from a node (with multiple outgoing edges), where the destination of the edge has no outgoing edges.
+These nodes are treated as errors that occur at the end of a read.

+- Popping bubbles : Two path that diverge from a single node and then merge into another node.
+In such a case one of the paths are removed from the graph.
+Usually the removed path has a low coverage (depth) and treated as an error that occurred in the middle of a read.

+- Removing chimeric edges : Edges that cross across two simple paths.
+Such edges usually have low coverage and removed from the graph.

 #### Neighbor Queries

 Next we would like to be able make some queries about the successors and predecessors of a given kmer or any sequence.